qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdalogr/gdal_analysis.rst

 Description
 ...........

-This algorith computes some data metrics using the specified window and output grid geometry.
+This algorithm computes some data metrics using the specified window and output grid geometry.

 Parameters
 ..........